meltyourface/blank/posts/Familiar-spirits/Ritual-of-Luminous-Starling-for-Wisdom-and-Guidance/index.md

 6. A silver chalice filled with spring water - a symbol of purity for the spirit.
 7. A polished mirror or scrying surface - to communicate with the Luminous Starling.

-Timing and Astrological Conditions: The rite must be performed on a clear, moonless night when the planet Mercury is visible and rising in the eastern sky.
+**Timing and Astrological Conditions**: The rite must be performed on a clear, moonless night when the planet Mercury is visible and rising in the eastern sky.
 Ideally, Mercury should be in conjunction or sextile aspect with another celestial body to enhance the communicative aspects of the ritual.

 **Incantations**: